adafruit/Adafruit_nRF52_Arduino/README.md

 ## Misc Notes

-#### nRF52DK Jlink Issue on OS X
+#### nRF52DK Jlink Issue on macOS

-If developping with the nRF52DK on OS X, there is a bug where only 64 bytes can be sent over the USB CDC interface, which will prevent you from using the serial bootloader from the Arduino IDE with an error like this:
+If developing with the nRF52DK on macOS, there is a bug where only 64 bytes can be sent over the USB CDC interface, which will prevent you from using the serial bootloader from the Arduino IDE with an error like this: